Ariel Leader: Development

 As well as a full body, the standard Leader features included a headlight trimmer, an extendable lifting handle for easy centrestand use, and a permanent windscreen mounting.
-Factory listed options included: integrated-design hard-luggage 'panniers', the first flashing indicators on a British motorcycle, a dash-mounted parking light, windscreen top-extension (adjustable on the move), a rear rack and a clock aperture built into a 'dashboard' (closed-off by an Ariel badge when not fitted).
+Factory listed options included: integral hard-luggage panniers, the first flashing indicators on a British motorcycle, a dash-mounted parking light, windscreen top-extension (adjustable on the move), a rear rack and a clock aperture built into a dashboard, which was closed by an Ariel badge when not fitted.

 Launch

 Launched in mid-1958, the Leader claimed to offer the comfort of a scooter with the performance of a motorcycle.
-At first it sold well, and it won the Motor Cycle News Motorcycle of the Year award in 1959.
-Ariel backed up the launch with a long list of options (unusual at the time), therefore few of the 22,000 Ariel Leaders produced were the same.
-Colour schemes were also a break with tradition, and included Oriental Blue or Cherry Red with Admiral Gray accents.
+It sold well, and it won the Motor Cycle News Motorcycle of the Year award in 1959.
+Ariel supported the launch with a range of options, which was unusual at the time.
+Hence few of the 22,000 Ariel Leaders produced were the same.
+Colour schemes, many of them two-tone, were also a break with tradition.
+They included Oriental Blue or Cherry Red with Admiral Gray accents.

 Ariel Arrow

-This was a cheaper, stripped Leader produced from 1959 and was developed into the Golden Arrow 'sport' version in 1961.
+This was a cheaper, stripped Leader produced from 1959 and was developed into the Golden Arrow sport version in 1961.